The Basics of Privacy Impact Assessments: A Complete Guide

 A Privacy Impact Assessment is a formal evaluation of how personal information is collected, used, stored, shared, and protected within a specific system, process, program, or technology.

-In simple terms, a PIA answers questions like:
+A PIA answers questions like:

-• What personal information is being handled
+• What personal information is being handled?

-• Why it is being collected and how it is used
+• Why is it being collected and how is it used?

-• Who has access to it, internally and externally
+• Who has access to it, internally and externally?

-• Where it is stored and how it is protected
+• Where is it stored and how is it protected?

-• What privacy risks exist and how they are mitigated
+• What privacy risks exist and how are they mitigated?

 The goal is to document privacy impacts in a consistent, defensible way and to demonstrate that privacy risks have been identified and addressed.
+For regulators, PIAs provide evidence of due diligence.
+For organizations, PIAs provide a clear privacy risk map tied to real operational processes.

 What Is the Purpose of a Privacy Impact Assessment

 PIAs also support internal governance.
 They create a shared understanding between IT, legal, compliance, operations, and business teams about how personal information is handled and where responsibility sits.
+For organizations building or maturing a Privacy Governance Program, PIAs are one of the core instruments that give the program operational substance.
+They function as both a compliance mechanism and a risk management tool.

-Why You Should Use Data Privacy Impact Assessments
+Why You Should Use Privacy Impact Assessments

 A data privacy impact assessment focuses specifically on the risks associated with personal information, including sensitive data such as health information, financial data, and identifiers.